Terms and Conditions

 9.1.1 conform in all material respects to any sample, their description and to the Specification;

-9.1.3 if Goods, be of satisfactory quality within the meaning of the Sale of Goods Act 1979; and
+9.1.3 be of satisfactory quality within the meaning of the Sale of Goods Act 1979.

-9.2 Where the Deliverables are stated by the Supplier as “sold as seen” the provisions at clause 9.1 shall not apply to any such Order.
+9.2 Where the Goods are stated by the Supplier as “sold as seen” the provisions at clause 9.1 shall not apply to any such Order.

-9.3.3 gives the Supplier a reasonable opportunity to examine the claim of the defective Deliverables.
+9.3.3 gives the Supplier a reasonable opportunity to examine the alleged defective Goods.

-9.4 Subject to clause 9.2, the provisions of these Conditions shall apply to any Deliverables that are corrected, repaired, remedied or re-performed with effect from delivery or performance of those Deliverables.
+9.4 Subject to clause 9.2, the provisions of these Conditions shall apply to any Goods that are corrected, repaired, remedied or re-

 9.5 Except as set out in this clause 9:

-9.5.1 the Supplier gives no warranty and makes no representations in relation to the Deliverables; and
+9.5.1 the Supplier gives no warranty and makes no representations in relation to the Goods; and

 9.5.2 shall have no liability for their failure to comply with the warranty in clause 9.1,